 Adding alternative text (“alt text”) to images seems like a no-brainer when managing your website.
 But ensuring image alt text is implemented properly and follows ADA and WCAG accessibility compliance is a little trickier than you think.

-What is Alternative Text and Why Is It Important?
+What Is Alternative Text and Why Is It Important?

 Alt text is a tenet of inclusive and accessible web experiences for all users and provides users with visual disabilities access to key visual non-text content including photos, infographics, logos, icons, and other images.